AYLING AND CONROY

 Ayling & Conroy are philistine in their determination to talk about art in terms of popularism.
 Talking about art in terms of popularism is a way to avoid talking and thinking about art in other ways.
 The idea of giving the public what it wants is not about educating the public, nor elevating the public, nor bringing culture to the public.
 Rather, it is a way for Ayling & Conroy to avoid being artists: to attempt to avoid the constraints and limitations that come with the established idea of Art.

-(c) Mark Hutchinson 2007, commissioned for 'Ayling & Conroy' at City Gallery, Leicester.
+© Mark Hutchinson 2007, commissioned for 'Ayling & Conroy' at City Gallery, Leicester

 by Aaron Juneau